 Named the ATS Top Ranked Instructor annually since 2008

-2012 Developed and founded the ONLY Sports Medicine specific training program with the Electro-Acuscope/Myopulse Therapy System.
-This program is offered through Elite Athletic Consultants and is approved by PTS.
+2012 Developed and founded the ONLY Sports Medicine specific training program with the Electro-Acuscope/Myopulse Therapy System called P.R.O.11®.
+This program is offered through Elite Athletic Consultants, a PTS Authorized Dealer of this therapy system.

 2013 Completion of Specialized Human Acuscope Training

 2014 to present through the National Academy of Sports Medicine:

 "I truly believe that Optimist would not have healed the way he did, or survived this injury, without the Acuscope and Molly's work.

 Once we got to UC Davis I was surprised because Molly and her assistant were there all the time.
 They spent a lot of hours with Optimist and even when I wasn't able to be there, they were.
 It says a lot to Molly's dedication of treating horses."

 Volker Brommann Dressage